Sizzling Steak Recipes for the Grill

 Beef tenderloin fillets make this quick summer dish a little special.
 You can also use 2 (8-ounce) sirloin steaks, grilled for 4 minutes on each side.

 Get ready for the most epically delicious taco night of your life.
 The stars?
-A hunk of skirt steak and a classic, flavor-packed carne asada marinade.
-While we went with skirt steak, you can use whatever cut of steak you prefer (flank, sirloin, etc.) to soak to tender perfection in the multipurpose marinade.
+Our classic, flavor-packed carne asada marinade and a hunk of skirt steak.
+While we went with skirt steak to soak up the vibrant flavors of this multipurpose marinade, you can use whatever cut of steak you prefer (flank, sirloin, etc.) for your carne asada tacos.
 After you’ve allowed your beef to marinate for at least 4 hours (and up to 12) and grill it to your desired degree of doneness, you’re ready to eat.
-You can enjoy the steak sliced over rice, in a salad, or with your favorite side dishes—or go with our favorite, and serve it as seen here in charred corn tortillas with a variety of toppings, like sliced avocados, crumbled queso fresco, sliced radishes, minced onion, lime wedges, and fresh cilantro.
+You can enjoy the steak sliced over rice, in a salad, or with your favorite side dishes—or go with our favorite route, and serve it as seen here in charred corn tortillas with a variety of toppings, like sliced avocados, crumbled queso fresco, sliced radishes, minced onion, lime wedges, and fresh cilantro.

 Tuscan Steak Salad